SeunA88/Generating-insights-about-Deforestation-across-regions-using-SQL/README.md

 - The income groups of countries having total area ranging from 75,000 to 150,000 square meter.
 - The average area in square miles for countries in the 'upper middle income region'.
 The result was compared to the rest of the income categories.
 - The total forest area in square km for countries in the 'high income' group.
 The result was compared to the rest of the income categories.
-- The countries from each region(continent) having the highest total forest areas.
+- The countries from each region (continent) having the highest total forest areas.

 ## Analysis of Datasets

-**Find the job title in the "Software developement" department that have a work life balance rating greater than 4 and a salary and benefits rating greater than 4.5.**
+** A new database "PROJECT" was created and the 3 datasets were selected to view the columns therein.**

+**Total number of countries involved in deforestation.**
 To generate this insight the following analysis were carried out:
-1. The dataset Employee_review was used.
-Unique values were first selected from the work life balance and the salary and benefits rating columns to check for the presence of null values.
-2. Average value for each column was calculated and used to replace all the null values in the columns.
-3. The distinct job titles that have a work life balance rating greater than 4 and a salary and benefits rating greater than 4.5 were then generated and further streamlined to Top 3.
+1. The dataset Region_ was used.
+2. Aggregate function "COUNT" was used for this analysis to count the total number of countries.

 #### Below are the queries used for this analysis and their results:
 ![](Task2.png)